 Disney 3-D Camera Rig

-The Disney dual-camera 3-D Rig developed by Steve Hines in 1980-81, for shooting 65mm stereo motion pictures, is owned by Walt Disney Pictures.
+The Disney dual-camera 3-D Rig, engineered by Steve Hines in 1980-81, for shooting 65mm stereo motion pictures.
 The Disney rig is the original dual-camera 3-D rig to use cameras in the compact forward-and-down arrangement.
-No modification of the cameras’ shutters is required.

-This camera arrangement allows the beamsplitter mirror to be relatively small, while allowing use of wide-angle lenses.
+This camera arrangement allows the use of wide-angle lenses.
 Hines’ patent covers the independent adjustment of the amount of depth, and of the off-screen position during the shot.
 Adjustments are independent, meaning that the 3-D depth can be increased during the shot without breaking frame of an object at the screen plane.

 Disney 3-D Rig Features: